Water Bottle Filling Stations

 - Harkness - first floor bathroom, gooseneck attached to sink

-- Jane Addams - second floor pantry, gooseneck attached to sink
+- Jane Addams - second floor pantry, gooseneck attached to sink and in Dining Hall

 - Knowlton - second floor pantry, gooseneck attached to sink